7 Reasons NOT to Use a Static Site Generator

 Developing a custom CMS theme can also be complicated, but pre-built templates are available and assistance is easier to find.
-File deployment is rarely required following the initial installation.
+Further development may not be required following the initial installation.

 4. No Administration Interface

-Clients may be cautious when faced with a CMS interface.
+Clients may be cautious when faced with a complex CMS interface.
 Asking them to create and edit a set of Markdown files may terrify many.
-You can make the process easier.
-For example:
+You can make the process easier by perhaps:

-- provide simpler workflows such as editing Dropbox files in StackEdit.
+- providing simpler workflows, such as editing Git-based files in StackEdit or Hackmd.io.